mvesin/geomstats/profiling/out.issue_913.08_commit_9918a42f/README.md

 | 300 | not tested         |            |                |                |            |

-* convergence comparison with autograd numpy from pip version : variance and final step unchanged, number of steps and final distance unchanged at observed precision (4 digits)
+* convergence comparison with autograd numpy from pip version : iterations, variance and final step unchanged, number of steps and final distance unchanged at observed precision (4 digits)

+* note : profiling real time is very close to profiling cpu time (~ <1% diff)

 Time per iteration computed as the profiling cpu time for our problem (ms) until convergence (max iter 1000, not reached), divided by the number of iteration :